0xFFSierra/S.A.M/README.md

 ### **Disclaimer**

-S.A.M. is a private project for personal use and testing in controlled environments.
-It is not intended for public deployment or unauthorized purposes.
+S.A.M. is a private project right now, in time, S.A.M will roll out in test phases.
+S.A.M will ALWAYS remain **free**!